FAQs for Doc Lucky’s Golden Mile®

 Can I swim the race with a Safer Swimmer Buoy?
 Yes, but you may not hang on it to float around the course.
 If we see you hanging, we assume you are in trouble and pull you from the race.
 Even if you try to escape us to continue swimming, you will fail, as we have a harpoon.
 We are only looking out for your safety.

 Can I swim the race with mask, snorkel, and fins?
-No. You are confusing us with the local underwater hockey team which practices Mon-Wed-Fridays at 7:30 pm at the Rosen YMCA Aquatic Center.
+No. You are confusing us with the local underwater hockey team which practices Mondays and Wednesdays at 7:00 pm at the Rosen Aquatic Center.
 Yes, this is a real sport with National and World Championships.
 You can swim in the virtual swim with aids.

 I feel more comfortable when I use a pull buoy or when I am in a wet suit can I use these during the race?
 Well, I feel more comfortable doing the race course in a pontoon boat, so the answer is no. So check out the virtual swim.